FOREX-Euro sharply down as Greece crisis deepens, default looms

 officials by instead calling for a referendum to be held on July

-5 to ask Greek voters to decide whether to accept the bailout
+5 to ask Greek voters to decide on whether to accept the bailout

 terms which his government opposes.
 Athens also closed banks and